Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 heavy equipment tracking - GPS tracking device mounted on machinery

 Selecting an effective tracking solution for construction machinery requires evaluating specific features that address the unique operational requirements of heavy equipment environments.
 Battery performance stands as the primary consideration, as tracking devices that require frequent charging or battery replacement quickly become impractical for equipment managers overseeing large fleets across multiple locations.
-Systems offering 90-day battery life provide the optimal balance between consistent tracking capability and manageable maintenance requirements.
+Systems offering up to 5-year battery life life provide the optimal balance between consistent tracking capability and manageable maintenance requirements.

 Geofencing capabilities enable operations managers to establish virtual boundaries around job sites, storage yards, and authorized operational areas.
 When tracked equipment moves outside designated zones, the system generates immediate alerts, providing early warning of potential theft or unauthorized use.
 This feature proves particularly valuable for equipment rental companies that need to ensure machinery remains within contractually specified geographic areas and for contractors managing multiple simultaneous projects across a region.